codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 Regarding firewall security:

- 1. Communication between the Codefresh agent and Codefresh SAAS is uni-directional.
-The agent is polling the Codefresh platform for jobs.
+ 1. Communication between the Codefresh runner and Codefresh SAAS is uni-directional.
+The runner is polling the Codefresh platform for jobs.
- 1. Communication between the Codefresh agent and Codefresh SAAS is only outgoing.
+ 1. Communication between the Codefresh runner and Codefresh SAAS is only outgoing.
 The Codefresh SAAS never connects to the customer network.
-No ports need to be open in the customer firewall for the agent to work.
+No ports need to be open in the customer firewall for the runner to work.
- 1. The Codefresh agent it fully open-source, so its code can by scrutinized by any stakeholder.
+ 1. The Codefresh runner is fully open-source, so its code can by scrutinized by any stakeholder.

-## Using the Codefresh Build Agent
+## Using the Codefresh Build Runner

-The Codefresh agent installer is available at [https://github.com/codefresh-io/venona](https://github.com/codefresh-io/venona).
-You can use Venona to create, upgrade and remove agent installations on any internal Kubernetes cluster.
+The Codefresh runner installer is available at [https://github.com/codefresh-io/venona](https://github.com/codefresh-io/venona).
+You can use Venona to create, upgrade and remove runner installations on any internal Kubernetes cluster.

-Notice that an agent installation is needed for each cluster that will _run_ Codefresh pipelines.
-An agent is **not** needed in clusters that are used for _deployment_.
-It is possible to deploy applications on different clusters other than the ones the agent is running on.
+Notice that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
+A runner is **not** needed in clusters that are used for _deployment_.
+It is possible to deploy applications on different clusters other than the ones the runner is running on.

-The [installation process](https://github.com/codefresh-io/venona/blob/master/README.md) takes care of all the components of the agent as well as the other resources (config-maps, secrets, volumes) needed by them.
+The [installation process](https://github.com/codefresh-io/venona/blob/master/README.md) takes care of all the components of the runner as well as the other resources (config-maps, secrets, volumes) needed by them.
 For Mac environments there is also a brew package.

-Once installed the agent is fully automated.
+Once installed the runner is fully automated.
 It polls on its own the Codefresh SAAS (by default every ten seconds) and creates automatically all resources needed for running pipelines.

-Only the agent pod is long-living insider your cluster.
+Only the runner pod is long-living insider your cluster.
 All other components (such as the engine) are short lived and exist only during pipeline builds.

-You can always see what the agent is doing by listing the resources inside the namespace you chose during installation:
+You can always see what the runner is doing by listing the resources inside the namespace you chose during installation:

 ```
 $ kubectl get pods -n codefresh-runtime